 The Town of Montgomery Town Clerk is an issuing agent of parking permits for people with disabilities.
-To be eligible for a permit from our office, you need to live in the rural part of the Town or in the Villages of Montgomery and Maybrook.
-Village of Walden residents can obtain their permits from the Walden Police Department.
+To be eligible for a permit from our office, you need to live in the Town or in the Villages of Montgomery and Maybrook.
+Village of Walden residents can obtain their permits from the Walden Village Clerk.
 You need not be a licensed driver or even own a car to be eligible for a handicap-parking permit.

 A permit is issued to a person with a qualifying disability, and the permit may be used in any vehicle in which that person is riding.
 A qualifying disability is one or more of the following impairments, disabilities or conditions that affect mobility and are permanent in nature:

 - Limited use, or no use, of one or both legs